-19. Training and Support
+22. Training and Support

 All staff members will be made aware of systems within our college that support safeguarding and these will be explained to them as part of our staff induction.
-This includes: the college's safeguarding/child protection policy; the college safer working practice document and the college whistleblowing procedures.
+This includes: the college's safeguarding/child protection policy; the college safer working practice document and the college whistleblowing procedures as well as their responsibilities to read and understand KCSiE Part 1 and Annexe B, this must be done as part of their induction and reviewed annually.